r1beirin/veracode-pipeline-nonmitigated/README.md

-# Veracode Pipeline Non Mitigated
+# Veracode Pipeline Non Mitigated Baseline
 This script will discard "approved mitigations" from Veracode Plataform and will create a baseline to a Pipeline Scan.

 # Usage